 Infrastructure for Norwegian Earth System modelling (INES)

-In the INES project we aim to develop The Norwegian Earth System Model (NorESM) to better include and cover the challange of climate change in the model predictions.
-INES will build on the work and efforts from a network of scientists from several Norwegian institutions.
-The network will build up a virtual laboratory for all involved partners – An e-infrastructure for Norwegian Earth system modelling effort.
+In the INES-project we aim to develop The Norwegian Earth System Model (NorESM) to better include and cover the challenge of climate change in the model predictions.
+INES will build on the work and efforts from a network of scientists from Norwegian institutions, and build up a virtual laboratory for all involved partners – An e-infrastructure for Norwegian Earth system modelling effort.

 About the project

-The overall objectives of the INES project are:
+The overall objectives of the INES project are to:

 - Upgrade and maintain a cutting-edge and verified ESM suitable for the national climate science community and participation in international model intercomparison projects.

 - Provide an infrastructure for efficient model simulations, storage, analysis and validation available for the national climate science community and collaborating international groups.